scoutapp/scout-mcp-local/README.md

 Use it to get traces and errors with line-of-code information that the AI can use to target fixes right in your editor.

+Most assistants will show you both raw tool calls and perform analysis.
+Desktop assistants can readily create custom JS applications to explore whatever data you desire.
+Assistants integrated into code editors can use trace data and error backtraces to make fixes right in your codebase.

+Combine Scout's MCP with your AI Assistant's other tools to:

+- Create rich GitHub/GitLab issues based on errors and performance data
+- Make JIRA fun - have your AI Assistant create tickets with all the details
+- Generate PRs that fix specific errors and performance problems

-## Useful Prompts
+### Useful Prompts

 - "Summarize the available tools in the Scout Monitoring MCP."
-- "Find the slowest endpoints for app `my-app-name` in the last 7 days."
+- "Find the slowest endpoints for app `my-app-name` in the last 7 days.
+Generate a table with the results including the average response time, throughput, and P95 response time."
-- "Show me the highest-frequency errors for app Foo in the last 24 hours."
+- "Show me the highest-frequency errors for app `Foo` in the last 24 hours.
+Get the latest error detail, examine the backtrace and suggest a fix."
-- "Get any recent n+1 queries for app Bar"
+- "Get any recent n+1 insights for app `Bar`.
+Pull the specific trace by id and help me optimize it based on the backtrace data."

 ## Local Development

+We use `uv` and `taskipy` to manage environments and run tasks for this project.

 ### Run with Inspector
 ```bash